 Affiliate marketing is one of the most common ways Canadian bloggers monetize their website.
 It has consistently generated the most income for us and our clients over the past 20+ years, long before blogging was even a thing.
 Canadian bloggers enjoy a nice bonus with affiliate marketing because most of them pay in US currency.
 Currently, that’s like someone giving you a bonus $100+ for every $400 you earn!

-Affiliate programs (or partner programs) began in 80’s and are now responsible for billions of dollars in online revenue.
+Affiliate programs (or partner programs) began in the 80’s and are now responsible for billions of dollars in online revenue.
 Generally, you will join an affiliate program and they will pay you a certain percentage of sales you bring them through a custom link on your website.
 These links may be banner ads or text.

 Affiliate marketing is often promoted as passive income, but technically that isn’t the case.
 However, you don’t have to worry about anything except generating a sale or lead.
 The follow-through is up to the merchant, from payment processing to customer support.